 “Because abundant research shows that people who are simply given more information are unlikely to change their beliefs or behavior, it’s time for activists and organizations seeking to drive change in the public interest to move beyond just raising awareness.”

-NOTE FROM CAROLYN: I included lots of facts, data, information – and yes, more weird stuff – about women’s cardiovascular disease in my book, “A Woman’s Guide to Living with Heart Disease”.
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).
+NOTE from CAROLYN: I wrote much more about weird things I’ve learned about women’s heart disease in my book, “A Woman’s Guide to Living with Heart Disease“ , published by Johns Hopkins University Press.
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher (use their code HTWN to save 30% off the list price).